ffomezolam/GA-DSI-Capstone/README.md

 3. Other fragments were 49% Shakespearean, with a mean probability score of 0.49.

-These scores indicate that Shakespearean prompts will yeild more Shakespearian results, but also that on unrelated prompts (e.g. wine descriptions) the results can be Shakespearean more often than not.
+These scores indicate that Shakespearean prompts will yield more Shakespearian results, but also that on unrelated prompts (e.g. wine descriptions) the results can be Shakespearean more often than not.
 More tests could be done here to experiment with sentence fragment size and type to determine what sorts of